Code-Institute-Submissions/Portfolio-Project-One-1/README.md

   ### About Page

    * I used this page to display Images of Projects already created by gymfyt for their customer base.
-Along side this, text explaining what was included plus what was needed from the space available and also a final price of hor much is cost to build the Project.
+Along side this, text explaining what was included plus what was needed from the space available and also a final price of how much it cost to build the Project.